What is Local SEO? Everything You Need to Know

 Understanding the difference between local and organic SEO is essential for small businesses that want to maximize their online visibility and effectively reach their target audience.

 Local SEO focuses on optimizing your online presence for a specific geographic location.
 This involves claiming and optimizing your Google Business Profile listing, building local citations, and creating location-specific content.
-Local SEO aims to make it easier for customers in your area to find and visit your business when searching for relevant products or services.
+The aim is to make it easier for customers in your area to find and visit your business.

 Local SEO Ranking Factors